zx0r/ResilientNetworkArchitectures/README.md

 ##### 5.2 Domain Fronting Techniques <a name="domain-fronting-techniques"></a>

-Domain fronting leverages trusted, high-reputation domains (often CDNs) to obscure the true destination of circumvention traffic.
+Domain fronting leverages trusted, high-reputation domains (often CDNs) to obscure the true destination of secure access architectures traffic.
 The idea is that censors are unwilling to block these major domains entirely.

 ###### Technical Implementation